miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/database/template.md

 });
 ```

-You can view the rest of the database API in the {{docs-link 'Db' 'docs.api.item' 'modules/ember-cli-mirage/db-collection~DbCollection'}} and {{docs-link 'DbCollection' 'docs.api.item' 'modules/ember-cli-mirage/db~Db'}} API reference.
+You can view the rest of the Database APIs in the {{docs-link 'Db' 'docs.api.item' 'modules/ember-cli-mirage/db-collection~DbCollection'}} and {{docs-link 'DbCollection' 'docs.api.item' 'modules/ember-cli-mirage/db~Db'}} API reference.

 Next, we'll learn about Mirage's ORM.